luiscarlosgph/videosum/README.md

 | fid       | X        |
 | scda      | X        |

-The `Time (s)` indicates how many seconds of summarisation are required for each second of video.
+`Time (s)` indicates how many seconds of summarisation are required for each second of video.
 This way you can easily approximate how long each algorithm will take to summarise an video of an arbitrary length.

 Author